List of Only Fools and Horses characters: Joan Trotter

-Joan Mavis Trotter is Del and Rodney's late mother, and wife of Reg.
+Joan Mavis "Joanie" Trotter is Del and Rodney's late beloved mother, and wife of Reg.
 Though she is never seen in the series, she is often mentioned by Del, especially in his attempts to emotionally blackmail Rodney, who had few memories of her.
 Del loved his mother deeply, and still mourns her death.
-Over the series, it became clear to Rodney and the viewers, but not always to Del, that Joan had had a series of affairs with numerous men during her loveless marriage to Del's selfish, work-shy father, Reg.
+Over the series, it became clear to Rodney and the viewers, but not always to Del, that Joan had had a series of affairs with numerous men during her loveless marriage to Del's selfish, workshy father Reg.
 One such affair was with local "gentleman thief" Freddie Robdal and resulted in the birth of Rodney.
-She died on 12 March 1964 (according to The Yellow Peril) of an unknown illness while Rodney was still very young.
+She died on 12 March 1964 of an unknown illness while Rodney was still very young.

 Her tombstone, a flamboyant fibreglass monument, is also seen occasionally.
 In "The Yellow Peril", Del paints it yellow, not realising that the paint is luminous.
 In Danger UXD, they dress up the blow up dolls in Joan's old clothes in order to get them out of the flat without being noticed.
 After the Trotters became millionaires, Del returns to their now deserted flat and remembers his mother telling him he could not have the day off school with a hangover because he was due to sit his 11-plus (the actress who provides this voiceover is uncredited).
 When Cassandra and Rodney have their baby in Sleepless in Peckham, they name her Joan.

 The character makes her first screen appearance in Rock & Chips.
-Portrayed as a hard-working woman in her late 30s, struggling to maintain a home, which included her workshy husband Reg, elderly father-in-law Ted and her teenage son Del Boy.
-She has an affair with Freddie Robdal, a friend of Reg's recently released from prison, and soon discovers she is pregnant.
-Joan and Freddie's affair is not one of lust; they seem to love each other genuinely and Joan loves both her boys deeply.
+She is portrayed as a hard-working woman in her late 30s, struggling to maintain a home, which included her workshy husband Reg, elderly father-in-law Ted and her teenage son, Del Boy.
+She has an affair with Freddie Robdal, a friend of Reg recently released from prison, and soon discovers she is pregnant.
+Joan and Freddie's affair is not one of lust; they seem to love each other genuinely and Joan loves both her sons deeply.
 She is willing to leave Reg altogether and run away with Freddie to Bournemouth to raise Rodney with him but would only do so once she was sure Del was financially secure.
 She tries her best to help Del's relationship and hopeful eventual marriage to a rich man's daughter, but the relationship does not work, and Joan ultimately chooses to remain in Peckham for Del's sake.
 Joan is a huge fan of Hollywood films and actresses, given her job in the Ritz cinema, to the point that she changed her hairstyle multiple times during Rock & Chips to resemble actresses such as Marilyn Monroe, Elizabeth Taylor, Jane Fonda and Audrey Hepburn.